 “Drawing the Line: Writing, Plowing, and (Agri)cultural Techniques,” Modern Language Association: Annual Convention, Toronto, CA, January 7–10, 2021.

-My essay, “Cinema Panopticum: Wax, Work, Waxworks,” will appear in ReFocus: The Films of Paul Leni (Spring 2021), edited by Martin Norden and Erica Tortolani.
+My essay, “Cinema Panopticum: Wax, Work, Waxworks,” appeared in ReFocus: The Films of Paul Leni (Spring 2021), edited by Martin Norden and Erica Tortolani.

 The Red Vienna Sourcebook, which contains a chapter I co-edited with Richard Lambert on “Newspapers and Radio”, appeared in Summer 2020.
 The German edition was published simultaneously as Das Rote Wien.
 Schlüsseltexte der Zweiten Wiener Moderne 1919–1934.